-You’ll need to chop your potatoes, carrots, and onions, then place them into a bowl.
+You’ll need cubed potatoes, sliced carrots, and sliced onions.
 Prepare your seasonings for the vegetables and for the turkey – separately.
 Lastly, you’ll need olive oil for your saute pan and vegetables.

 Don’t forget to line a baking sheet with parchment paper and set aside for now.
 Also, preheat your oven to 425 degrees Fahrenheit.

 First, you’ll prepare your vegetables.
 In a bowl, add your salt, pepper, garlic powder, and a tablespoon of olive oil to your vegetables.
 Toss them to coat.

 Go ahead and pour them onto your sheet pan, leaving a space for your turkey tenderloin.

 Next, you’ll season your turkey with salt, pepper, and poultry seasoning.
 Then, you’ll sear the turkey with olive oil over medium heat.
 This will take about 2-3 minutes per side.

 At this point your turkey is not cooked through – it will still be raw in the middle.
 You are simply searing the sides for color and flavor.

 Place your turkey tenderloin on the prepared baking sheet with your vegetables.
 Now, place your entire sheet pan in the oven and bake for 20-25 minutes.